FelipePintoB/FelipePintoB/README.md

 ## **Hi, I’m @FelipePintoB**
 ------------
 Professional and specialist in Electronic Engineering, passionate for programming and technology, I'm constantly in formation as a Front-end and Back-end developer.
-I have wide knowledge in technologies like HTML, CSS, JavaScript, TypeScript, Angular, React, Node JS and Express.
+I have wide knowledge in technologies like HTML TypeScript, Angular, React, Node JS and Express.

 I'm familiar with cloud environments, networks, infrastructure, web platforms and software as a service.